red-blox/zap/docs/config/types.md

 <CodeBlock code='enum { Starting, Playing, Intermission }' />

-This code would create the Luau type:
+This code would then create the Luau type:

 ```lua
 type RoundStatus = "Starting" | "Playing" | "Intermission"